There are several key components to a proposal and so it's important for you to know what they are and how to configure them.

 This video will show you how to control the proposal PDF content.

-Login to the admin area of your app and go to configure > proposal templates and e-mails.
+From the admin are of your app, go to Configure > Proposal Templates and E-mails.

-The features of the proposal PDF are listed here in the order that they will show in your proposal document so you know where everything will appear.
+The features of the proposal PDF are listed in the order that they will show in your proposal document so you know where everything will appear.

 Add Testimonials to Your Proposals